ComedicChimera/chai-lang.dev/content/startup_guide/chapter9.md

 ## Closed Algebraic Types

-All the types we have looked at so far have been **open** meaning their instances are readily accessible in the global namespace.
+All the types we have looked at so far have been **open** meaning their variants are readily accessible in the global namespace.
 However, this is not always desireable.
-Consider the example of an **enum**, a special case of algebraic types where none of the instances take values.
+Consider the example of an **enum**, a special case of algebraic types where none of the variants take values.
-It is rare that we want such an enum to expose its instances globally.
-Thus, it would be advantageous for us to use a **closed** algebraic type -- whose instances can only be accessed through the parent explicitly instead.
+It is rare that we want such an enum to expose its variants globally.
+Thus, it would be advantageous for us to use a **closed** algebraic type -- whose variants can only be accessed through the parent explicitly instead.

 To demonstrate this point, let's consider the simple enum `Color` below.